aegif/NemakiWare/README.md

 It will take a little time to download the dependent packages.
 Server(nemakiware), Solr(nemakisolr), CLient(nemakishare) have been now started.

-* To stop the applications,
+To stop the applications,
 ```sh
 $ sh stop.sh
 ```

+### Login
-* Now, open the login  window
+Now, open the login  window
     http://127.0.0.1:3000/nodes/
     * ID:admin
     * Password admin